maantho/InACTually-Engine/CONTRIBUTING.md

 1. **Fork** this repo and create your branch off of `main` or better from a special `develop`.
 Branch name is best like `dev-feature_MyFeature`
 2. **Code cleanly** and write clear commit messages.
 3. **Open a pull request** with a short description of what you did.

+As a community we use centralized copyright `Copyright (c) <year> InACTually Community`.
+So, if you have significantly contributed to a file, please add your name (as you like) to the "contributors"-list of that file.
+If you have created a new file, please add our standard notice at the beginning of the file (as you can find in all others) and start the "contributors"-list with your name. \
+Do not forget to change the "modified"-year of that file :)

 <br>